Dunedan/mbp-2016-linux/README.md

 Not working out of the box, but thanks to @roadrunner2 basic functionality is working using the [touchbar.c](touchbar.c) utility.

+Using the Touch Bar in special keys mode still generates key events for function keys, so the special keys are currently not really useable.

 Missing functionality includes dimming and automatic switch off, of the Touch Bar when idle and the advanced functionality with custom graphics Apple offers in macOS.